yellowmessenger/documentation/docs/platform_concepts/Getting Started/add-bot-collaborators.md

 keywords : [access control, bot invite, invite users, send bot invite, share bot access]
 ---

 When creating an end-to-end bot flow, there may be instances where certain flows need to be handled by other teams or require assistance from other team members.
 To enable effective collaboration and allow your team to contribute to building an efficient bot, you can share bot access with other users.

-- A notification is sent to the super admin when the invited users accept or reject the bot access.
+A notification is sent to the super admin when the invited users(collaborators) accept or reject your request.
-- **Collaborators** will only have the access level(role) as provided by the super admin.

 :::note
 Only the **super admin** can provide bot access to other users.
 Access can be revoked at any moment on the **Access control** tab.
 :::